IMProofBench: Benchmarking AI on Research-Level Mathematical Proof Generation: Experimental Results

 \subsection{Main Results}

-\paragraph{Proof-based evaluation} As illustrated in \cref{fig:results:proof}, \gptfive achieves the strongest performance, producing a complete solution in $\percentagecompleteproofgptfive\%$ of cases.
-It fails to make any progress on only $17\%$ of the questions, showing that the model can engage meaningfully with most problems in the benchmark.
-These results highlight both the impressive capabilities of current systems and the difficulty of IMProofBench, as substantial progress remains possible.
-Importantly, none of the $\numberopenproblems$ open problems were solved.
+\paragraph{Proof-based evaluation} As shown in \cref{fig:results:proof}, \gptfivefour achieves the strongest performance, producing a complete solution in $49\%$ of cases.
+It fails to make any progress on only $9\%$ of the questions, showing that the model can engage meaningfully with most problems in the benchmark.
+These results highlight the impressive capabilities of current systems.
+Among the $\numberopenproblems$ open problems, a first one was solved by GPT-5 in December 2025.

-\paragraph{Final-answer evaluation} In \cref{fig:main_results}, we compare performance between final-answer accuracy and full proof-based evaluation on the $\numbergradedquestionswithsubquestions$ questions that include both.
-While \grokfour is slightly worse compared to \gptfive on proof-based evaluation, it performs best on final-answer accuracy, obtaining $52\%$.
-The ranking of other models is consistent between the two evaluation modes.
-Furthermore, the correlation coefficient between author-weighted subquestion scores and the $0$–$3$ progress scores assigned by human graders is $\correlationmainsub$.
+\paragraph{Final-answer evaluation} In \cref{fig:main_results}, we compare performance between final-answer accuracy and full proof-based evaluation on the $\numbergradedquestionswithsubquestions$ questions that include both. \gptfivefour also performs best on this final-answer portion, scoring $75\%$.
+The correlation coefficient between author-weighted subquestion scores and the $0$–$3$ progress scores assigned by human graders is $\correlationmainsub$.
 This suggests that final-answer evaluation is a useful proxy for model ability, but human grading provides essential nuance and a more refined view of performance.
 In \cref{app:details}, we analyze final-answer accuracy over the full set of questions, including partial progress.